-- DBA1 Develop the knowledge and analytical capability to lead an organization in adapting, evolving, and learning in an ever-changing environment. - DBA2 Acquire and apply knowledge of behavioral, policy, and strategic issues to improve organizational effectiveness. - DBA3 Facilitate and communicate advanced analytic and problem-solving capabilities grounded in sound academic and practical research - DBA4 Develop, conduct, and defend original research through the dissertation process.
+- MGMT1 Examine conflict management and negotiations strategies, and apply concepts within managerial simulations. - MGMT2 Develop the knowledge and analytical capability to lead an organization in adapting, evolving, and learning in an everchanging environment. - MGMT3 Acquire and apply knowledge of behavioral, policy, and strategic issues to improve organizational effectiveness.